liweinan/tcprest/README.md

 ### What's the differences between TcpRest other RPC frameworks such as gSOAP or Apache Thrift, e.g.?

-gSOAP and Apache Thrift generates code for you, it's more on 'compiling and run' side, and TcpRest is all about runtime.
+gSOAP and Apache Thrift generates code for you, it's more on 'compiling and run' side, but TcpRest is all about runtime.
 You can add/remove resources at runtime:

 	tcpRestServer.addResource(HelloWorldRestlet.class);
 	tcpRestServer.deleteResource(AnotherRestlet.class);

 *You don't have to generate any code, TcpRest generates code for you.*

 ## TODO